If you’re travelling to France, our travel advice and updates give you practical tips and useful information.

 - Know who to contact in case of an emergency

 The political situation in France is reasonably stable but there can be occasional outbreaks of social unrest.
 Strikes, marches and demonstrations often result in confrontation between the demonstrators and the riot police so we recommend that you avoid areas where large-scale demonstrations are taking place.

 Always keep yourself informed of what’s going on around you by monitoring local media and staying in contact with your hotel or tour organiser.

 Since 2005, France has maintained its terrorism alert level at ‘red’, the second-highest on a four level scale.
 Following the attack on the Charlie Hebdo office in Paris on 07 January, 2015 and the consequent security operations thereafter, the alert level was raised to the highest level specifically for the Greater Paris region.
+A number of terrorist attacks took place on 13 November 2015.
 There is still a global risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by tourists and expatriates.
 Due to ongoing threats to France, the French Government has reinforced its security measures and advised the public to exercise a higher level of vigilance.
 We advise all citizens to maintain an awareness of their surroundings, remain vigilant and to follow the security advice issued by the French authorities.